On stopping Fock-space processes: Stopping martingales at general times

 Furthermore, as $I_{\wh{T}} = I$ for any discrete quantum stopping time $T$, so

 for any quantum stopping time $S$.
-This identity, which is believed to be novel, expresses the time projection~$E_S$ in terms of an identity-adapted gauge integral; it should be compared with the first identity in (\ref{eqn:tpint}). \end{remark}
+This identity, which is believed to be novel, expresses the time projection~$E_S$ using an identity-adapted gauge integral; it should be compared with the first identity in (\ref{eqn:tpint}). \end{remark}

 The following result \cite[Proposition~3.11]{Coq06} is the identity-adapted counterpart of Theorem~\ref{thm:qstint}.